-Live Well Psychology Center was founded by Dr. Alexandra Miller, Psy.D..
-The team includes Dr. Alexandra Miller and Brittany Wool, LPC.
+Live Well Psychology Center was founded by Dr. Alexandra Miller Clark, Psy.D..
+The team includes Dr. Alexandra Miller, Brittany Wool, Dr. Heidi Keller and Hillary Grennan.

 CLINICAL DIRECTOR & PSYCHOLOGIST

-Dr. Miller is a psychologist who has worked in private practice for 15 years.
-She is a mother of four children and an expert in family systems psychology, cognitive behavioral psychology (CBT) and clinical psychopharmacology.
-Alexandra Miller is an active reader in the ever growing body of work within psychology and enjoys hosting a podcast entitled "Psychology America with Dr. Alexandra,” which can be found on iTunes, Spotify, Google Play, Stitcher and Buzzsprout.
+Dr. Alexandra Miller Clark, founder of Live Well Psychology Center, is a mother of four children and stepmother of four more.
+She is an active reader in the ever growing body of work within psychology and shares new learning and research about psychology in a podcast entitled "Psychology America with Dr. Alexandra,” which can be found on iTunes, Spotify, Google Play, Stitcher and more.
+Dr. Alexandra utilizes cognitive behavioral therapy (CBT), family systems psychology and clinical psychopharmacology as theoretical frameworks.

 Click the links below to hear her latest podcasts: